 Gun Insurance: Why?

 There are, of course, two purposes—to reduce the number of the killed and injured and to provide for people who are hurt.
-I want this blog to serve anyone who wants to be thoughtful about this purpose.
-Insurance has many aspects which should be examined in coming up with a way to achieve these ends.
+I want this blog to serve anyone who wants to be thoughtful about these.
+Insurance has many aspects which should be examined in coming up with a way to achieve those ends.
 We will have to consider the experience of other kinds of insurance and of gun insurance in other countries.
 It will be important to analyze the potential costs and unwanted side effects of an insurance requirement.
 As they teach in every writing class from High School on, we must look at Who, What, When, Where and How.

 I want information, referrals, comments and suggestions from all who are interested in this subject.
 I don’t want to dialog with those who want to use insurance as a surrogate for banning guns or those who will not consider any restriction of them.
 Many people love to possess and use firearms and I can understand their interest and passion.
 I only hate the carnage we have around us, but the results we are seeing are intolerable.